elastic/apm-agent-nodejs/README.md

 [raven-node](https://github.com/mattrobenolt/raven-node) module.
 It have been modified to work with [Opbeat](http://opbeat.com) instead of [Sentry](http://getsentry.com).
-All credit for the original work go out to the original contributers and the main author [Matt Robenolt](https://github.com/mattrobenolt).
+All credit for the original work go out to the original contributors and the main author [Matt Robenolt](https://github.com/mattrobenolt).